-administration of at least one Adult Day Care and/ or Adult Day Care/Health service in Santa Clara County with an emphasis on Alzheimer's Disease and dementia.

-Support of these services will allow older adults and individuals with disabilities access to specialized care in a safe and secure setting outside of the home while also offering the opportunity to socialize.
-Access to Adult Day Health and/or Adult Day Care/Health services will reduce the likelihood of premature institutionalization.
+Objective 2.1 Sourcewise will support the accessibility and administration of at least one Adult Day Care and/ Projected Start and End Dates Title IIIB Funded PD or C 1 Update Status 2 or Adult Day Care/Health service in Santa Clara County with an emphasis on Alzheimer's Disease ⊠2020-2021 □Yes and dementia. ⊠2021-2022 ⊠No Support of these services will allow older adults and individuals with disabilities access to specialized ⊠2022-2023 care in a safe and secure setting outside of the home while also offering the opportunity to socialize. □2023-2024 Access to Adult Day Health and/or Adult Day Care/Health services will reduce the likelihood of premature institutionalization.
 (Reference Section 8-2, 6, 7)